muffix/pyfred-cli/README.md

 pyfred package
 ```

+### Debug output

+The CLI will log debug output if the `--debug` flag is passed before the command.

 ## Creating a workflow

 The classes from the `pyfred.model` module represent the output expected by Alfred from a script filter.